 Sponsor's Responsibility: To ensure that the candidate completes the assessment under exam-like conditions.
-To review the results of the assessment with the candidate and assist the candidate to incorporate the feedback into the candidate's study plan.
+To review the response with the candidate, provide feedback and guidance to improve their response and assist the candidate to incorporate the feedback into the candidate's study plan.